Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 You can control the level of logs that print to the developer console.

-- 'INFO': This option shows error messages, warnings, and informative messages that may be useful for debugging.
+- 'INFO': Shows informative messages about events.
-- 'WARN': This option shows error messages and warnings.
+- 'WARN': Shows error messages and warnings.
 This level logs issues that might be a problem and cause some oddities in the data.
 For example, this level would display a warning for properties with null values.
-- 'ERROR': This option shows error messages only.
+- 'ERROR': Shows error messages only.
-- 'DISABLE': This suppresses all log messages.
+- 'DISABLE': Suppresses all log messages.
+- 'DEBUG': Shows error messages, warnings, and informative messages that may be useful for debugging.

 Set the log level by calling `setLogLevel` with the level you want.